-Setting override alerts allows you to set thresholds for a single resource (for example, a single server).
-Override alerts are useful if the majority of your alerts require the same threshold setting, but there are other alerts that require a different threshold setting.
+You can apply alert thresholds globally or as an override.
+Setting override alerts allows you to set thresholds for a subset of your resources, or for a single resource (for example, a single server).
+Override alerts are useful if the majority of your resources require the same threshold setting, but there are a few resources that require a different threshold setting.
 For example, you might not usually be concerned with execution time at a process level, but perhaps certain processes are critical.
 In this case, you can apply alert thresholds to each process individually.
+See below for instructions.